-Based on the assessment of all Plaza, Crossing and Access road alternatives, it is possible to conclude that there are preferred alternatives based on cultural heritage considerations.
+Based on the assessment of all Plaza, Plaza/Crossing and Access Road alternatives, it is possible to conclude that there are preferred alternatives based on cultural heritage considerations.
+All alternatives are considered to have low to no impact, therefore conclusions are based on the number of cultural heritage features that will be affected.